kubevela/kubevela.github.io/docs/reference/addons/overview.md

 title: Overview
 ---

-There's an official addon registry (https://addons.kubevela.net) maintained by KubeVela team.
+There's an community addon registry (https://addons.kubevela.net) maintained by KubeVela team.
 It contains following addons:

 * [VelaUX](./velaux): The KubeVela User Experience (UX ) addon.
 It will launch a dashboard and an APIServer for better user experience.
 * [FluxCD](./fluxcd): Provides capability to deliver helm chart and drive GitOps.